 Meeting the habitat creation targets in the Solent and South Downs RHCP is a legal requirement and is essential to ensuring that flood and coastal protection schemes can continue to be delivered for communities in our area.

+For more information about the Solent and South Downs RHCP, please visit the Southern Coastal Group website here.
 For more information on protecting coastal wildlife and habitats please visit the Environment Agency's website using the related links section of this page.

 We are on Facebook, Twitter and YouTube!
 Follow or like us for up to date facts, videos and pictures